fkling/JSNetworkX/README.md

     gulp test
     # or
     npm test

+This will run all tests by default.
+To consider only those files whose path matches a specific string, pass the `-p` option:

+    # Runs all digraph tests but no graph tests
+    gulp test -p digraph

 The tests in Node, so you first have to build the Node version with